-The following standards, amendments to standards and interpretations have been issued for annual periods beginning on or after January 1, 2018 but are not yet effective:
+The following standards have been issued for annual periods beginning on or after January 1, 2018 but are not yet effective:

-IFRS 9.
-Financial instruments
+IFRS 9, Financial instruments

 This new standard replaces International Accounting Standards ("IAS") 39, Financial Instruments: Recognition and Measurement.
 IFRS 9 addresses the classification, measurement and derecognition of financial assets and financial liabilities, introduces a new impairment model for financial assets and new rules for hedge accounting.